Short on time? Here is the best adware removal tool:

 - Identity theft protection (US only).

-Norton’s anti-phishing tools are some of the best on the market — blocking more suspicious sites in my testing than both Chrome and Firefox’s built-in anti-phishing protections.
+Norton’s anti-phishing tools are some of the best on the market — blocking more suspicious sites in my testing than both Chrome and Firefox’s built-in anti-phishing protection.

 I was also really impressed with Norton’s VPN.
-It didn’t just encrypt my data and keep my online activities private on unsecured hotspots, it also blocked ad trackers that were trying to collect all sorts of sensitive information!
-(Norton ranked as the #1 antivirus with a VPN in 2021).
+It didn’t just encrypt my data and keep my online activities private on unsecured hotspots, it also blocked ad trackers that were trying to collect all sorts of sensitive information (Norton ranked as one of the best antiviruses with a VPN in 2022).

 Norton 360 Standard includes advanced adware removal, an anti-malware scanner, a firewall, anti-phishing protection, 10 GB cloud storage, a VPN, dark web monitoring, and more.
 Norton 360 Deluxe adds coverage for up to 5 devices, 50 GB cloud storage, and excellent parental controls.
 For users in the US, Norton 360 Deluxe with LifeLock also includes identity theft protection along with $1 million insurance coverage for identity theft damages.